Merging and Disentangling Views in Visual Reinforcement Learning for Robotic Manipulation: Abstract

 \section{Abstract}

 Vision is well-known for its use in manipulation, especially using visual servoing.
-To make it robust, multiple cameras are needed to expand the field of view.
-That is computationally challenging.
-Merging multiple views and using Q-learning allows the design of more effective representations and optimization of sample efficiency.
-Such a solution might be expensive to deploy.
-To mitigate this, we introduce a Merge And Disentanglement (MAD) algorithm that efficiently merges views to increase sample efficiency while augmenting with single-view features to allow lightweight deployment and ensure robust policies.
-We demonstrate the efficiency and robustness of our approach using Meta-World and ManiSkill3.\footnote{\textbf{Project Website and Code:} \href{https://aalmuzairee.github.io/mad}{here}}
+Due to the 3D nature of the world, using multiple camera views and merging them creates better representations for Q-learning and in turn, trains more sample efficient policies.
+Nevertheless, these multi-view policies are sensitive to failing cameras and can be burdensome to deploy.
+To mitigate these issues, we introduce a \textbf{M}erge \textbf{A}nd \textbf{D}isentanglement (\textbf{MAD}) algorithm that efficiently merges views to increase sample efficiency while simultaneously disentangling views by augmenting multi-view feature inputs with single-view features.
+This produces robust policies and allows lightweight deployment.
+We demonstrate the efficiency and robustness of our approach using Meta-World and ManiSkill3.

 \keywords{Visual Reinforcement Learning, Multi View Robot Learning}